 - All food businesses are bound by the Title 21 of the Federal Code of Regulations, Section 110, and are known as Good Manufacturing Practices.
 This law is not difficult to comprehend and should be read by every food manufacturer.

-- The FDA’s Food Safety Plan Builder is a tool to help design a food safety plan from top to bottom, including traceabiltiy and a recall plan.
+- The FDA’s Food Safety Plan Builder is a tool to help design a food safety plan from top to bottom, including traceability and a recall plan.

-- Two examples of sample recall plans, here and here.
+- Examples of sample recall plans are here and here (download editable version here).

 - An exhaustive guide from the Food and Agriculture Organization of the United Nations.
 Section five deals with manufacturers of food products.